VeeIsForVanana/dcasgt4/README.md

 - [The Javascript `fetch` API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)
 - [`async` functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function)
 - [The GitHub REST API](https://docs.github.com/en/rest?apiVersion=2022-11-28) (Note that we will be using the public API without authentication)
+	- Specifically of interest to us for this assignment are the [List Users](https://docs.github.com/en/rest?apiVersion=2022-11-28) and [Get a User](https://docs.github.com/en/rest?apiVersion=2022-11-28) endpoints.

+> [!TIP]
-    > [!NOTE] In case REST APIs are new to you, it might also be useful to read up on those too.
+> In case REST APIs are new to you, it might also be useful to read up on those too.
 We will only be making use of GET request endpoints in this assignment; however.

-    - Specifically of interest to us for this assignment are the [List Users](https://docs.github.com/en/rest?apiVersion=2022-11-28) and [Get a User](https://docs.github.com/en/rest?apiVersion=2022-11-28) endpoints.

 ## Preliminaries